 I will be having an in depth look at Jamboard soon, including templates to use in the classroom.
 Stop back in a week or so and see how Jamboard can transform your teaching.

 Do you have any favorite extensions not mentioned?
 If so, drop a comment.
 I am always looking to experiment.
 I made a handy infographic of the best of the best.
-To get that delivered, enter your email address below.
+To get that delivered, click the link below and enter your email address.